For those of you unfamiliar with Groundhog Day, it is a quirky little celebration observed in Canada and the United States on the 2nd of February.

-According to legend, if the groundhog (see picture) wakes up and does not see his shadow, spring will come early that year.
-However, if the groundhog does see his shadow, he will get scared, go back into his burrow and we will have six more weeks of winter.
+According to legend, if the groundhog, such as the one in the picture above, wakes up and does not see his shadow, spring will come early that year.
+However, if the groundhog sees his shadow, he will go back into his burrow and we will have six more weeks of winter.

 Now, although Murray relives the same day over and over, the days do not unfold exactly the same way.
 In fact, Murray can learn something one day and then use it to his advantage the next.
 This is particularly useful in helping him learn about, and win the affection of, his colleague who is played by Andie Macdowell.

 So what does this have to do with public speaking?
 Well, if you have to give the same presentation multiple times, you can (and should) learn from each experience and make the appropriate adjustments for the next time.
 I give the same advice to young speakers when they join Toastmasters.

 There is no rule that says you cannot give the same speech twice.
 I always recommend that they give a speech, get feedback and then give the speech again after incorporating the feedback.
 The learning and growth are tremendous.

 By the way, bad news for those of you who were hoping for an early spring.
 Apparently the groundhog has just seen his shadow as I write.
-Six more weeks of winter coming up!
+Six more weeks of winter (2014) coming up!